 My primary research interest is the reconstruction of paleoaltimetry and paleoclimate using traditional stable and clumped isotope geochemistry.

-Current projects involve Eocene and Miocene paleoclimate reconstruction of the western US and of the European Alps as well as the geochemical reconstructions of fluid flow in fault zones (Japan).
+Current joint projects with Senckenberg involve Eocene and Miocene paleoclimate reconstruction of the western US and of the European Alps as well as the geochemical reconstructions of fluid flow in fault zones (Japan).

 2020-current: Visiting PostDoc at Stanford University